 None of the disposable options are that impressive, and if you want a genuinely chemical-free option, you should probably consider cloth diapers.
 However, Bambo Nature came in with the top score of 9.
 This diaper is free from chlorine, fragrances, dyes, and lotion.
 They disclose their complete list of ingredients and have a certification for common allergens.
-Most of the competition didn't manage a score higher than 4.
+Most of the competitors didn't manage a score higher than 4.
 Second place went to Pampers Pure and Mama Bear Gentle Touch with scores of 7.
 The worst in the group Huggies Snug and Dry and Luvs, both earning a 1.
 These diapers have no ingredient list at all.
 Luvs have a strong powder scent, and both have visible dye.

 Disposable diapers are perhaps one of the most significant impacts your baby will have on the environment during their first years of life.
 An estimated 90% of US babies use disposables, and there are 4 million babies born each year, each going through 6,000+ diapers.
 When you consider these numbers, the diapers' environmental impact in landfills is ginormous.

 Here's some information we believe to be factual: